 The implementation of a National Qualifications Framework (NQF) has been a key objective of educational policy for some years.
 In 2014/15 an NQF Act has been drafted.
 In March 2016 this Act entered into force, in June 2016 the steering committee had its constitutional meeting.
 To date four qualifications have been allocated to the NQF (cf. www.qualifikationsregister.at).

 Overview pathways within the VET system

 Learners at the upper secondary level have the choice between two pre-vocational types of school and three VET programmes:

-- Colleges for higher vocational education (berufsbildende höhere Schule, BHS), five-year VET colleges which lead to the upper secondary school-leaving certificate with various area specialisations (business, technology, fashion, design, agriculture, tourism, kindergarten teacher training, etc.); 134,802 students
+- Colleges for higher vocational education (berufsbildende höhere Schule, BHS), five-year VET colleges which lead to the upper secondary school-leaving certificate with various area specialisations (business, technology, fashion, design, agriculture, tourism, kindergarten teacher training, etc.); 133,447 students in 2016/17

 For more information:

 - Bundesministerium für Bildung (BMB) (2017): Statistical Guide 2016.
 Key facts and figures about schools and adult education in Austria.
 Available at: https://bildung.bmbwf.gv.at/schulen/bw/ueberblick/statisticalguide_2016.pdf?5i83yh